cloudbuilderspa/CloudNativeGuardiansKCSA/sections/4_System_Hardening/lab_guide_en.md

         *   If you deployed a Pod using `sa-with-access` and mounted `mysecret` as a volume, it would succeed.
 The Kubelet (using the SA's token) would be authorized to fetch the Secret.
         *   The Pod could then read the secret data from the mounted files.

+**✅ Verification Point ✅**
+*Considering the RBAC setup, explain why a Pod with `sa-with-access` can successfully mount and read `mysecret`, while a Pod with `sa-no-access` cannot.
+Which component enforces this when mounting the secret?*

 5.  **Discussion on Etcd Encryption:**
     *   Where are Kubernetes Secrets stored?
 (In `etcd`).
     *   By default, are they encrypted in `etcd`?
 (No, only base64 encoded).
     *   Why is enabling encryption at rest for `etcd` critical for protecting Secrets?
 (It protects the Secret data even if an attacker gains access to `etcd` backups or the raw `etcd` data files).
     *   **Security Note:** RBAC controls *API access* to Secrets.
 Etcd encryption protects Secrets *at rest*.
 Both are needed.

+**🚀 Challenge Task 🚀**
+*Imagine `mysecret` was not resource-named in the `secret-reader` Role (i.e., it allowed `get` on *all* secrets in the namespace).
+If an attacker compromised a Pod running as `sa-with-access`, how could they discover and exfiltrate all secrets in the `secret-access-lab` namespace using `kubectl` from within that pod?
+Provide the commands.*

 6.  **Clean up:**
     ```bash